NathanRVance/cv2/readme.md

 # Declutterization
 ## Nathan Vance

+Note: This code was part of CSE 40536/60536, Spring 2020, University of Notre Dame.
+The syllabus for that course can be found [here](http://adamczajka.pl/files/Computer-Vision-2-syllabus.pdf).
+Our industry partner for this course was Amazon Robotics.

 There were several questions that this project attempts to answer, copied below for reference:

  1. What is the minimum amount of information necessary to robustly identify everyday objects within a tote?